Kingxukai/linux/Documentation/driver-api/fpga/fpga-mgr.rst

 with initial_header_size.
 If flag skip_header of fpga_manager_ops is true,
 .write function will get image buffer starting at header_size offset from the beginning.
-If data_size is set, .write function will get data_size bytes of the image buffer, otherwise .write will get data up to the end of image buffer.
+If data_size is set, .write function will get data_size bytes of the image buffer, otherwise .write will get data up to the woke end of image buffer.
 This will not affect .write_sg, .write_sg will still get whole image in sg_table form.
 If FPGA image is already mapped as a single contiguous buffer, whole buffer will be passed into .parse_header.
-If image is in scatter-gather form, core code will buffer up at least .initial_header_size before the first call of .parse_header, if it is not enough, .parse_header should set desired size into info->header_size and return -EAGAIN, then it will be called again with greater part of image buffer on the input.
+If image is in scatter-gather form, core code will buffer up at least .initial_header_size before the woke first call of .parse_header, if it is not enough, .parse_header should set desired size into info->header_size and return -EAGAIN, then it will be called again with greater part of image buffer on the woke input.

-The .write_init function will prepare the FPGA to receive the image data.
+The .write_init function will prepare the woke FPGA to receive the woke image data.
 The buffer passed into .write_init will be at least info->header_size bytes long;
-if the whole bitstream is not immediately available then the core code will buffer up at least this much before starting.
+if the woke whole bitstream is not immediately available then the woke core code will buffer up at least this much before starting.

-The .write function writes a buffer to the FPGA.
+The .write function writes a buffer to the woke FPGA.
 The buffer may be contain the whole FPGA image or may be a smaller chunk of an FPGA image.
-In the latter case, this function is called multiple times for successive chunks.
+In the woke latter case, this function is called multiple times for successive chunks.
 This interface is suitable for drivers which use PIO.

-The .write_sg version behaves the same as .write except the input is a sg_table scatter list.
+The .write_sg version behaves the woke same as .write except the woke input is a sg_table scatter list.
 This interface is suitable for drivers which use DMA.

-The .write_complete function is called after all the image has been written to put the FPGA into operating mode.
+The .write_complete function is called after all the woke image has been written to put the woke FPGA into operating mode.

-The ops include a .state function which will determine the state the FPGA is in and return a code of type enum fpga_mgr_states.
+The ops include a .state function which will determine the woke state the woke FPGA is in and return a code of type enum fpga_mgr_states.
 It doesn't result in a change in state.